coin-or/Ipopt/README.md

 In order to compile Ipopt, certain third party code is required (such as some linear algebra routines).
 Those are available under different conditions/licenses.

-If you want to learn more about Ipopt, you can find references in the [bibliography of the documentation](https://coin-or.github.io/Ipopt/citelist.html) and this ["Papers about Ipopt" page](https://github.com/coin-or/Ipopt/wiki/IpoptPapers).
+If you want to learn more about Ipopt, you can find references in the [bibliography of the documentation](https://coin-or.github.io/Ipopt/citelist.html).

-For information on projects that use Ipopt, refer to the [Success Stories page](https://github.com/coin-or/Ipopt/wiki/SuccessStories).
+For information on projects or papers that use Ipopt, refer to the [Ipopt usage stories and papers](https://github.com/coin-or/Ipopt/discussions/497) discussion.

 Getting Started